charlottecrevier/how-to/docs/pystac-into-xarray.md

-# Third-party libraries to load pystac-client items into Xarray object
+# Third Party Libraries to Load pystac-client Items Into Xarray Object

 !!!
 Warning
-    The following libraries are not part of the STAC ecosystem, use them with consideration.
+    The following libraries are not part of the STAC utils [ecosystem].

 To load a single COG (using the link to the s3 object) into an xarray, see [Access COG data using rioxarray]